henkrehorst/cec-tutorials/kafka/README.md

 For this lab assignment, you will have to:

-- Adapt the `start-producer.sh` script to start 3 instances of the `experiment-producer` **CONCURRENTLY**.
-  > Tip:
-  > Consider creating a bash for loop around the command that instantiates the
-  > experiment-producer container.
 - Create a single consumer that deserializes all the messages produced by the experiment-producer instances.
 When reading a message produced into the topic, your consumer should, first print the message header `record_name`